valbercesar/pldotnet/CONTRIBUTING.md

 ```
 # Contents

 Explanation of your pull request in arbitrary form goes here.
 Please make sure the description explains the purpose and effect of your pull request and is worded well enough to be understood.
 Provide as much context and examples as possible.
-For instance, how this pull request contributes to the Jira task.

 # Issue

-This PR is associated with the following Jira Tasks:
+This PR is associated with the following Jira/Github Tasks:

-[PLNET-X] Jira ticket name
+[PLNET-X] Jira/Github ticket name

 [PLNET-X]: https://brickabode-internal.atlassian.net/browse/PLNET-X